trulyronak/qudb/README.md

   -u, --username=username  [default: root] root username for db - defaults to root

-  --name=name              [default: UswbK0gQA8] the name to give this database - autogenerates one for you otherwise
+  --name=name              [default: jMDAzPWnVM] the name to give this database - autogenerates one for you otherwise

   --network=network        docker network to connect db to